 Through our QWIDS database, aid-for-trade statistics from 2002 onwards can be easily extracted and downloaded (i.e. volume, origin, and aid categories for over 150 developing countries and territories, including project-level information), based on the flows reported to the Creditor Reporting System (CRS).

-Aid for trade comprises the following categories:
+In 2005, Aid for trade Task Force identified the following categories:

 Using an existing database helped effectively track aid-for-trade flows while saving time and resources.
 Although using the CRS does not provide information about trade-related technical assistance and trade development that is as detailed as that collected in the past in the joint OECD-WTO Trade Capacity Building Database (TCBD), several modifications have been made to the CRS to adapt it to aid-for-trade needs (i.e. a new CRS category "trade-related adjustment" was introduced from the 2008 data collection on 2007 activities).
 The CRS does not provide data that exactly match all of the above aid-for-trade categories.
 It provides proxies under the following five headings: